mddan/job_board/README.md

-This project aims to build a scalable and efficient ETL pipeline that can incrementally extract Jobs data (mainly data-related jobs like data analyst, data engineer, and data scientist) from an API.
+This project aims to build a scalable and efficient ETL pipeline that can incrementally extract Jobs data (mainly data-related jobs like data analyst, data engineer, and data scientist) from an external API.
 The project requires a solution that can handle large amounts of data while ensuring the integrity and accuracy of the information.
 The product will be a centralized repository of live data that can be easily queried and analyzed.
 Using a Postgres database, we ensure that the data is stored in a structured and secure manner, allowing for efficient retrieval and manipulation of the information.
 The final result should be hosted on AWS, taking advantage of its various services to ensure the robustness and reliability of the pipeline.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>